konstellation-io/kdl-project-template/README.md

 To compare various experiments, and to inspect the effect of the model hyperparameters on the results obtained, you can use MLflow experiment tracking.
 Experiment tracking with MLflow enables logging the parameters with which every run was executed and the metrics of interest, as well as any artifacts produced by the run.

+The experiments are only tracked from the executions on Drone.
+In local runs, mlflow tracking is disabled (through the use of a mock object replacing mlflow in the process code).

 The environment variables for connecting to MLflow server are provided in .drone.yml:

 ```yaml